dylan-lang/opendylan/documentation/source/building-with-duim/source.rst

 .. index::
    command tables; task list manager example

 The command tables used in this implementation are described in :doc:`commands`.
 You should refer to :doc:`improve` and :doc:`callbacks`, for a full description of the rest of the code shown here.
-Note that, apart from code specific to command tables and callbacks, the code listed in this section is a repeat of code listed in `A task list manager using menu gadgets`_.
+Note that, apart from code specific to command tables and callbacks, the code listed in this section is a repeat of code listed in :ref:`task-list-manager-using-menu-gadgets`.

 Contents of the file *frame.dylan* :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~